AndyDentFree/DDD19/slides.md

 # Animation as a new Developer Hell

-Animation's aren't the only thing that go in circles.
+Animations aren't the only thing that go in circles.

 The designer-developer loop finds new things to design that have to be manually translated to code.